susanBuck/notes/05_Laravel/17_Testing.md

 >> *Codeception is PHPUnit on steroids.* -<http://codeception.com>

-Codeception follows a more **Behavioral Driven Development (BDD)** testing style&mdash; which simply means  tests are written in a very descriptive manner with a focus on behavior.
+Codeception follows a **Behavioral Driven Development (BDD)** testing style&mdash; which simply means  tests are written in a very descriptive manner with a focus on behavior.
 BDD tests read like stories and tend to be more readable than PHPUnit tests, especially to non-programmers.

 Codeception works with these kinds of tests: